evias/pacNEM/README.md

 An online version of the famous PacMan game.
 It features the ability to play online with up to 4 players on the same grid.

 This fork aims to specialize the game for the NEM blockchain.
+A first version of the NEM integration will save High Scores in Blockchain Transactions.

 ### Installation